 Services that are covered for you What you must pay when you get these services problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.

-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs These drugs are covered under Part B of Original IN NETWORK Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include:

-- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

-The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www. cloverhealth.com/part-b-st

-We also cover some vaccines under our Part B and Part D prescription drug benefit.
+Covered drugs include: Drugs that usually aren't self-administered by the Medicare Part B chemotherapy drugs and administration: patient and are injected or infused while you are getting physician, hospital outpatient, or 20% of the total cost for Medicare- covered drugs and administration. ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the Other Medicare Part B drugs and administration: Glotting factors you give yourself by injection if 20% of the total cost for other Medicare-covered Part B drugs. you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Part B drugs may be subject to step therapy requirements. • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal OUT OF NETWORK osteoporosis, and cannot self-administer the drug Medicare Part B chemotherapy drugs and administration: Antigens Certain oral anti-cancer drugs and anti-nausea drugs 20% of the total cost for Medicare- covered drugs and administration. • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, Other Medicare Part B drugs and administration: topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) 20% of the total cost for other Medicare-covered Part B drugs.
+Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Part B drugs may be subject to step therapy requirements.
+The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www. cloverhealth.com/part-b-st We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions